-If you are under 18 years old, you must also present a certificate of completion of a state-approved motorcycle rider training course.
+If you are under 18 years old, you must complete one of the above requirements and present a certificate of completion of a state-approved motorcycle rider training course.

 Additionally, you need to do the following:

 - Register the motorcycle and have a valid license plate